CalyxOS/platform_packages_apps_SystemUpdater/README.md

 ## Update Config file

-In this sample updates are defined in JSON update config files.
+In this app updates are defined in JSON update config files.
 The structure of a config file is defined in `org.calyxos.systemupdater.UpdateConfig`, example file is located at `res/raw/sample.json`.

-In real-life update system the config files expected to be served from a server to the app, but in this sample, the config files are stored on the device.
+In real-life update system the config files expected to be served from a server to the app, but in this app, the config files are stored on the device.
 The directory can be found in logs or on the UI.
 In most cases it should be located at `/data/user/0/org.calyxos.systemupdater/files/configs/`.

 System updater app downloads OTA package from `url`.
-In this sample app `url` is expected to point to file system, e.g. `file:///data/my-sample-ota-builds-dir/ota-002.zip`.
+In this app `url` is expected to point to file system, e.g. `file:///data/my-sample-ota-builds-dir/ota-002.zip`.

 If `ab_install_type` is `NON_STREAMING` then app checks if `url` starts